Metalite: History

-Expedition One, released in 2024, is a concept album set in 2055, about the space colonization of an exoplanet.
-The theme of the album, which expands on ideas set in previous albums, was designed by Edwin Premberg.
-Premberg also worked on the keyboards for the album, although the band has no plans to have a fixed keyboardist.
-The album was preceded by four singles, "Disciples Of The Stars", "Blazing Skies", "New Generation", and "Aurora".
-The singles were compiled into an EP with 6 tracks.
-Erica Ohlsson said that, given the success of AI-generated music, bands need to stay active and release new material frequently to get attention.
-According to Ohlsson, the album was initially meant to have 14 songs, selected to fit the theme, but the studio asked to include the tracks "Take my hand" and "Hurricane", which proved popular.
-As a result, the album had 16 songs in total.

 After the release the band toured across Europe with Leaves' Eyes, Northtale and Catalyst Crime.
 The tour included their first visit to the UK, one of the intended tours cancelled by the COVID pandemic, and they visited the cities of Birmingham, Glasgow, London, and Manchester.
 Lea Larsson left the band, amid conflicts with the other members.
-Joel Kollberg temporarily replaced her again during the tour, but the band is not considering him a permanent replacement.
+Joel Kollberg temporarily replaced her during the tour, but the band is not considering him a permanent replacement.
 He is the drummer of Majestica, he would not be able to play in two bands, and Metalite refuses to deprive the band of their drummer.
 The band finally chose Erik Junttila as the new drummer in 2025, and started a European tour with Nighthawk.

-Metalite released a new single, "We stand tall", in May 2025.
+Metalite released a new single, "We Stand Tall", in May 2025.